datacraft-dsc/DEPs/8/README.md

 ```

 Links may be to either a URL or another Asset.
 We expect tribes and/or marketplaces to converge
-on agreements of typical formats for linked data: The Ocean protocol itself does not mandate any
+on agreements of typical formats for linked data: The DEP standards do not mandate any
 specific formats as requirements are likely to be domain-specific.

 ## Data Asset attributes